Agent Skills: Using Git Worktrees

 • Gitignore fix: Always fix automatically (add to .gitignore + commit)

-• Minor test failures: Log and proceed, major failures pause
+• Minor test failures: Log and proceed; major failures pause

-Circuit Breakers (Still Pause For)
+Circuit Breakers (Always Pause For)

-• All tests failing (baseline is completely broken)
+• All tests failing (baseline completely broken)

 • Git worktree command fails (structural git issue)